raspberrypilearning/blender-tiled-floor/en/step_2.md

 --- collapse ---
 ---
-title: Zoom and rotate in Blender
+title: Use a mouse with a scroll button to zoom and rotate
 ---

-**Tip:** To navigate Blender using a computer mouse with a middle scroll button:
+To navigate Blender using a computer mouse with a middle scroll button:
 + Hold the middle-button down and drag the mouse around to rotate the view
 + Scroll the middle-button forward and backward to zoom in and out of the view

 ![An animation showing the view rotating around the cube.](images/navigate-cube.gif)

+--- /collapse ---

+--- collapse ---
+---
+title: Use a mouse without a scroll button to zoom and rotate
+---

-**Tip:** If you do not have a computer mouse with a middle-button you can use the navigation icons.
+If you do not have a computer mouse with a middle-button you can use the navigation icons.

 Place the mouse over the **zoom** or **move** icons to see the cursor change to 4 arrows.

 Hold the left mouse button down then drag the mouse around to change the view.

 ![An animation showing the navigation icons being used to zoom in and out and rotate around the cube.](images/navigate-mouse.gif)